Yan-Oliveira/doc-fao/content/dynamic-field-web-service/admin/processes-automation/dynamic-fields.rst

    The invoker that is used to send requests to external systems.
 Within this field, just invokers of type ``Generic::PassThrough`` will be displayed.

 Multiselect
-   A drop-down menu to determine if the displayed dynamic field should act as a multi-select field instead of a drop-down field.
+   A drop-down menu to determine if the displayed dynamic field should act as a multiselect field instead of a drop-down field.

 Cache TTL
    A cache time to live value, that contains a value (in minutes).
 If the value is 0 or empty, no caching will be active.
 This cache is to prevent unnecessary requests to the remote server using the same values.